 While development of this cleanest of energy sources is growing, solar still supplies less than 1 percent of electricity in Pennsylvania.
 A partnership of experts led by the DEP Energy Programs Office identified 15 ways to increase this to 10 percent or more, including grid-scale solar and smaller, distributed systems.
 They also identify the benefits of going solar, including over 60,000 new jobs and other economic benefits, reduced negative public health impacts, and environmental benefits.

 9. Through outreach and funding support, DEP helps to increase energy efficiency and promote clean energy in agriculture.

-The DEP Energy Programs Office and Penn State Extension are partnering on webinars through spring 2021 and other outreach to farmers on the benefits of energy efficiency and clean energy to their operations as well as the natural resources they depend on.
+The DEP Energy Programs Office and Penn State Extension are expanding outreach to farmers on the benefits of energy efficiency and clean energy to their operations as well as the natural resources they depend on.
 The DEP Small Business Advantage Grant Program and other funding programs help farmers make energy investments.

 10. DEP has developed a Clean Energy Plan for Pennsylvania.

 Over 85 percent of Pennsylvania’s greenhouse gas emissions are from production and use of energy.
 Clean energy and energy efficiency are key to reducing these emissions.
 What new directions in clean energy should Pennsylvania pursue?
 The DEP Energy Programs Office has developed a set of recommendations for the next one to three years to support energy conservation and efficiency, advance clean energy technologies, and ensure energy security and resilience.
 We’re beginning to carry out this plan to help give all Pennsylvanians cleaner, healthier, and more affordable and reliable energy choices.